h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >>
 >> Server Behavior
 >>
->>> If the server receives no ALPN name from the client, it MAY reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.
+>>> If the server receives no ALPN name from the client, it MAY reply with a TLS alert of "no_application_protocol" (120).
+It MUST then close the TLS connection.
 >>>
 >>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.
 >>>